-In Aiglun, France, on Tuesday, April 19, the highliner and balance athlete, along with Danny Menšík, set a new record for the longest slackline ever – over 1km.
+In Aiglun, France, on Tuesday, April 19, the highliner and balance athlete, along with Danny Menšík, set a new record for the longest slackline ever, just over one kilometer (3,346.5 feet, or nearly two-thirds of a mile).

-See this incredibly impressive feat in the video above.
+See this incredibly impressive feat in the video below:

 Hiking up the line

-Oh, by the way – getting the line to the location meant a 1.5-hour, 4km, and 500m vertical approach to get to either of the anchor areas.
-The rope and accompanying gear weighed over 80kg in total – so they split it into three backpacks and hiked in formation.
+The record distance was only part of the effort — getting the line to the location meant a 2.5-mile hike with over 1,600 feet of vertical gain that took an hour and a half.
+And that was just to get to either of the anchor areas.
+The rope and accompanying gear weighed over 175 pounds in total, so they split it into three backpacks and hiked in formation.

-The highline was strung between the Paroi Dérobée and the Créte de Mont Mal, high above the river La clue d'Aiglun, the famous climbing area near Aiglun.
-It took them two days, eight people, and the help of a drone to set up the line, which attached to a tree on one side and four bolts on the other.
+The line was strung between the Paroi Dérobée and the Créte de Mont Mal, high above the river La clue d'Aiglun, the famous climbing area near Aiglun.
+It took them two days, eight people and the help of a drone to set up the line, which attached to a tree on one side and four bolts on the other.

 A little aerial assistance

-The drone took a fishing line across the gorge, followed by two bigger fishing lines pulled by the first one, which they then used to pull a 4mm rope, which they then used to pull the slackline and back-up rope.
-(By our calculation, that’s a minimum of 5,000m of rope and line.
-Just for the record.)
+A drone was used to take a fishing line across the gorge, followed by two bigger fishing lines pulled by the first one, which helped pull a four millimeter rope, and in turn was used to pull the slackline and back-up rope.
+(By our calculation, that’s a minimum three miles of rope and line, just for the record.)

 Reeling in the catch

-The line stood 600m off the ground at its highest point over the river, and was in fact 1,020m long – giving them quite a bit of margin on their 1km goal.
+The line stood 1,968.5 feet off the ground at its highest point over the river, and was in fact 1,020 meters long, giving them quite a bit of margin on their one kilometer goal.

-For Paulin, the short 1km stroll took approximately one hour and 15 minutes.
-(1km at walking speed takes about 10-12 minutes for most people.)
+For Paulin, the short one-kilometer stroll took approximately one hour and 15 minutes. (one kilometer at walking speed takes about 10-12 minutes for most people.)
 The line moved a fair amount under Paulin, who was walking with bare feet.
-Menšík, who failed to on-sight the line, did manage the walk in just 40 minutes, on his third try.
+Menšík, who failed to on-sight the line, did manage the walk in just 40 minutes on his third try.

-You can clearly see the bend in the line from all the wind – but it's not hurting, it's helping.
-"A light, steady wind actually helps stabilise the line," says Menšík.
+You can clearly see the bend in the line from all the wind, but it's not hurting, it's actually helping.
+"A light, steady wind actually helps stabilize the line," says Menšík.
 "But it's true that if it gets strong, the line starts acting like a viper."